mnielsen/finding_scenius/finding_scenius.md

-**It doesn't come out of companies:** I wonder.
+**Does it come out of companies?** Sometimes it does.
+And it's often done for commercial reasons.
 Many of Michaelangelo's greatest works were, of course, produced on commission.
 I think a problem with companies is that people in them often don't get the credit for what they do, and they often have to fit into someone else's tighty controlled narrative.
 Neither is good for doing excellent work.
+  Furthermore, the incentives facing the company often favour incremental maintenance work, not investing in rich frontiers.

 **Brainstorming questions:** How to find scenius?
 Where is scenius